yihui/yihui.org/content/en/2017-09-11-the-bookdown-book-in-retrospect.md

 }
 ```

-Then I added an argument `highlight_bw` to the `bookdown::pdf_book()` format, so that I can easily turn my colored code blocks to grayscale using a single switch.^[On a side note, [Gavin Simpson thought](https://twitter.com/ucfagls/status/867455372843405312) "it (the lightgray background) looks like shit", but personally I'm happy with the background.
-Perhaps it has something to do with the printers.
-I'm comfortable as long as the background color is very light.]
+Then I added an argument `highlight_bw` to the `bookdown::pdf_book()` format, so that I can easily turn my colored code blocks to grayscale using a single switch.[^1]

 ## Acknowledgments

 Although it sounds a little funny, my favorite part in writing a book is to write the section of [acknowledgements](https://bookdown.org/yihui/bookdown/acknowledgments.html).
 This is the only part in which the authors have complete freedom to say whatever they want to say.
-I have mentioned this in my company blog post when I [announced **bookdown**](https://blog.rstudio.com/2016/12/02/announcing-bookdown/).^[[...] thank your kids in the preface (without whom you should have finished the book two years earlier)...]
+I have mentioned this in my company blog post when I [announced **bookdown**](https://blog.rstudio.com/2016/12/02/announcing-bookdown/).[^2]

 A month ago, Dean Attali suddenly (and happily) [discovered](https://twitter.com/daattali/status/897336328500674560) that I thanked him in this book.
 I love leaving surprises here and there, and let people discover them even a year later.
 I'm not sure if it is specific to the Chinese culture, but the joy of discovering a five-dollar bill in a book that you read long time ago (when you used the bill as the bookmark) is much stronger than getting five dollars directly from your parents.
 This is why many Chinese kids love reading (just kidding).